eclipse-sumo/sumo/docs/web/docs/index.md

 The content of this Documentation is freely editable according to the [wiki style](https://en.wikipedia.org/wiki/Wiki).
 That means, whenever You find a solution to a problem mentioned on the [mailing lists](Contact.md), feel free to add an article to this Documentation or an entry to the [frequently asked questions](FAQ.md).
 Write access is restricted.
 In order to edit this Documentation, click on the "Edit on GitHub" button on the upper right corner and submit a Pull Request.
 Here is a short help on [editing articles](Editing_Articles.md).

-The documentation in this Documentation is continuously updated and always refers to the latest development version.
+This Documentation is continuously updated and always refers to the latest development version.
 Documentation for a specific release version of SUMO is included in the download of that version.

 ## Documentation